rpiasentin/iosapp2/README.md

 - **Combined Math editor** lets users configure up to four KPIs across EG4/VRM plus a calculated sum column, adjust scaling per series, and preview data with a new `LineChart` component.
 - **Full-screen graph** – tapping the chart opens a modal that honours safe areas (no overlap with camera islands) and exposes Portrait/Landscape orientation toggles via `expo-screen-orientation`.
 - **Shared formatting** utilities normalise numeric and temporal values for consistent rendering across cards and charts.
 - **Start script preflight** runs `npx expo install --check`, TypeScript checks for both workspaces, and backend availability checks before starting Metro.
+Use `npm run dev:start:all` to perform the preflight, auto-start the sibling FastAPI repo when it's available, and then launch Metro.

 ## Architectural Notes